Types of qualifications

 Certificates and diplomas are qualifications at a lower level than a degree.

-Postgraduate honours degrees entail one year of full-time coursework after completing an undergraduate degree.
-Most honours programmes comprise courses in one subject, though most programmes give you the option of including 1–2 courses from another subject.
+To complete a postgraduate honours degree you usually need to do one year of full-time coursework after completing an undergraduate degree.
+Most honours programmes consist of courses in one subject, though many give you the option of including 1–2 courses from another subject.

-Usually students study an honours degree in the same subject they majored in for their undergraduate degree, and you need to have good 300-level grades to be eligible.
+Usually students study an honours degree in the same subject as their undergraduate degree, and you need to have good 300-level grades to be eligible.
 However, prerequisites vary between subjects – you need to check with the relevant School or Department.

-Students who complete an honours degree to a satisfactory standard may be permitted to proceed to a master’s programme by thesis only.
+Students who complete an honours degree to a satisfactory standard may be permitted to proceed to a master’s degree.

-Master’s degrees comprise a minimum of 1–2 years of study and can involve either coursework or research or a combination of both.
+Master’s degrees require a minimum of 1–2 years of study and can involve either coursework or research or a combination of both.
 Your research is presented in the form of either a thesis, dissertation or a research project.
-Part-time study because of employment, family, health or other reasons may be possible but is not automatic.
+Part-time study because of employment, family, health or other reasons may be possible but is not automatically available.

 Where students have performed with excellence, and provided that certain standards have been met, including completion within a set time limit, master’s degrees can be awarded with either honours or distinction.